atan4583/atan4583.github.io/_posts/2018-07-26-Project 1-ImageClassifier.md

 - Track the loss and accuracy on the validation set to determine the best hyperparameters
 - Use the trained classifier to predict image content

 First work through a Jupyter notebook to implement the steps to build the classifier.
 After that convert the notebook code into a pair of command line python applications, with one for training a new network then saving the model as a checkpoint file (.pt), and the other, utilizing the checkpoint file to predict the class for an input flower image.

 ## Tool
 Jupter Notebook (Python)

-## Programming libraries
+## Programming library
 torch, torchvision, numpy, PIL, python

 ## Artifact